Aviation accidents and incidents

 An aviation accident is an event during aircraft operation that results in serious injury, death, or significant destruction.
 An aviation incident is any operating event that compromises safety but does not escalate into an aviation accident.
 Preventing both accidents and incidents is the primary goal of aviation safety.

-Adverse weather conditions, including turbulence, thunderstorms, icing, and low visibility, have historically been major contributing factors in aviation accidents and incidents worldwide.
+The most common causes of these accidents and incidents are technical or mechanical failures of the aircraft and pilot error.
+Adverse weather conditions, including turbulence, thunderstorms, icing, and low visibility, have also historically been major contributing factors in aviation accidents and incidents worldwide.

+Since civil aviation became widespread in the mid-20th century, hundreds of incidents have occurred every year, with most being minor and non-fatal.

 Definitions

 According to Annex 13 of the Convention on International Civil Aviation, an aviation accident is an occurrence associated with the operation of an aircraft, which takes place from the time any person boards the aircraft with the intention of flight until all such persons have disembarked, and in which (a) a person is fatally or seriously injured, (b) the aircraft sustains significant damage or structural failure, or (c) the aircraft goes missing or becomes completely inaccessible.
 Annex 13 defines an aviation incident as an occurrence, other than an accident, associated with the operation of an aircraft that affects or could affect the safety of operation.

 A hull loss occurs if an aircraft is damaged beyond repair, is lost, or becomes completely inaccessible.